top of page

 ABOUT THE PALO ALTO BUDDHIST TEMPLE

-A place, almost anyplace, can be turned into a very special place if there are very special people with a dream, a heart for compassion and gratitude, and a will, determination and tenacity to carry out their common goal.
-So it was in Palo Alto, too, that a very special place evolved over a period of 90 years.
-Here are some landmark events:
+Almost anyplace can be turned into a "special place" if you bring a group of very special people with a dream, heart for compassion, gratitude and tenacity to carry out a common goal.
+So over 100 years in Palo Alto, that very special place was established at our Temple.

 1925-1942